vlayer-xyz/vlayer/book/src/appendix/architecture/releasing.md

 ### Nightly and Stable Versions

-To ensure developers have the best possible experience, we will encourage and/or require them to always update to the most recent version of vlayer.
+To ensure developers have the best possible experience, we recommend always using the most recent version of vlayer.

-A new nightly version is released each day, and a new stable version is released weekly.
-This approach ensures that:
+A nightly version is published daily and stable version is released regularly and includes tested features and fixes.

 - Developers have access to the latest features and bug fixes.
 - We can guarantee compatibility among various artifacts.